Psychopaths as Control Freaks

 It is an obvious way they exercise their control over others, whilst hiding behind the excuse that they are just doing their job or following the rules.
 The way they go about it is what makes working under them a nightmare and they seem oblivious to the fact that there are many managers around who are able to manage others effectively without resorting to ridiculous control freak behaviours.

 Here are some of the more common ways control freak psychopathic managers make their worker’s lives a misery.
-Again these traits may not in themselves indicate a psychopath; see our Checklist for more characteristics to cross reference over time before coming to a conclusion.
+Again these traits may not in themselves indicate a psychopath; see our Checklist resource for more characteristics to cross reference over time before coming to a conclusion.

 • Incessant nit-picking, micro-management, and fault finding.